RevealBi/Documentation/en/datasources/overview.md

 ### Related Topics

 - You received a dashboard that consumes data from a data source you still haven't connected to?
-See how to open it in the [Managing Dashboards With Their Own Data Sources](managing-dashboards-own-data-sources.md) topic.
+See how to open it in the [Connecting a Dashboard to Its Data Source](connect-dashboard-to-data-source.md) topic.
 - You started creating a visualization, but changed your mind about the data source?
 Read how to connect to a different data source while you are in the Visualization Editor in [Changing the Data Source for a Visualization](changing-data-source-visualization.md).
 - You want to use data from more than one data source for your visualization?
 Read the [Combining Data Sources in one Visualization](data-blending.md)